Fishing, Hiking & Outdoor Adventures in Columbia Falls, Montana

 Love Pickleball?
 Columbus Park is Columbia Falls's premier pickleball destination.
 Featuring a playground set for the kids, as well as some basketball courts, the big draw of this park is its new pickleball courts.
 219 3rd Street East

-Local River Access & Suggestions
+Local River Access

 Before leaving Columbia Falls on the east end of Highway 2, Teakettle River Access provides a convenient entry point to the Flathead River.
 Following the river upstream, you'll find several more access points, such as the House of Mystery and the South Fork Bridge, with a network of trails awaiting exploration.
 Heading downstream, Kokanee Bend offers a wider expanse of the river as it threads through farmland toward Flathead Lake.